paigenelmes/scheduler/README.md

 <screenshot 1>
 Interview Scheduler is a single-page app that allows users to book technical interviews.
 The front end of this project was created with **React**.
 It makes requests to an **API** with **Axios** to fetch and store appointment data from a database.
 This project was tested using **Storybook**, **Jest** and **Cypress**.

+*NOTE: This project was created as part of my learning with Lighthouse Labs and it is not intended for use in production-grade software.*

 <screenshot 2>
 Interviews can be scheduled from Monday - Friday, between 12PM and 5PM.
 Users can add an appointment, input any name and select an interviewer from a pre-defined list.